 The short answer to the questions asked is that you won't be able to buy a domain name like

 an.example.com" where there are embedded spaces or dots

 Don't be confused here.
 When I say you can't buy a domain name with embedded dots, I meant that you can't buy

 one where the dots occur in the portion of the name that you choose; I'm not talking about the part

-that separates that name from its extension.
+that separates that name from its suffix.
 That is, a domain name registrar does not sell domain names of the

 an.example.com" (where there is a dot in "